Red Sphinx Books

 numbered/30, signed 2006

-60 euros
+60 euro

 8) Lurchi the Actionist

-Being the adventures of Germany’s greatest childhood Volksheld as Actionist,
+Being the adventures of Germany’s greatest childhood Volksheld as Actionist, graphically illustrated to show

-Actionists.
-Plus an essay “The Viennese Actionism” translated by Google, and a
+his total similarity to the notorious Vienna Actionists.
+Plus an essay “The Viennese Actionism” translated by Google,

-guide to the illustrations
+and a guide to the illustrations

-spiral bound, 26 pages, A5, richly illustrated in archival inks,
+Spiral bound, 26 pages, A5, richly illustrated in archival inks,

 numbered/100, signed, 2006,